 - a.
-Review the follow-up items from the previous meetings:
+Review the follow-up items from the previous meeting:

 - i.
-For action: approve the minutes
+For action: approve the minutes.

 - ii.
-How are the revised ratios proceeding?

-- iii.
-How are the revisions to applicant testing procedure proceeding?
+How are the new assessment scores & timeframes proceeding?

 - b.
 Implementing revisions to CFR 29.30

 - c.
 Federal grants to expand registered apprenticeship

 - d.
-WI Apprenticeship LEADERs initiative
+Apprenticeship LEADERs

 - e.
 Apprenticeship Completion Award Program

 - f.
 Other